-6. All gas line extension projects for non-residential construction projects exempted under Decision 22-09-026 are authorized to be exempt from electricity line extension elimination as mixed fuel new construction project.
+6. All gas line extension projects for non-residential construction projects exempted under Decision 22-09-026 are authorized to be exempt from electricity line extension elimination as a mixed-fuel new construction project.

-7. Within 30 days of the effective date of this order, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall each submit a Tier 2 Advice Letter to revise tariffs for their respective electric line extension rules in compliance with rules adopted in Ordering Paragraphs 1-6 of this decision.
+7. Within 45 days of the effective date of this order, Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company shall each submit a Tier 2 Advice Letter to revise tariffs for their respective electric line extension rules in compliance with rules adopted in Ordering Paragraphs 1-6 of this decision.
+The term "electric line extension" refers to distribution lines (governed by Electric Tariff Rule 15) and service lines (governed by Electric Tariff Rule 16).
+If an existing tariff of an electric utility includes a definition for "new construction" that does not comport with the definition established in this decision, that electric utility shall update the old definition to match the new definition in the Tier 2 Advice Letter directed by this decision.